Elementary Education (EDU)

 A study of goals in elementary social studies and their relationships to organizational concerns, approaches, methods, techniques, media and evaluation; the review and development of appropriate research for application to elementary social studies teaching.

 Prerequisite: EDU 647.
 Literacy specialist majors identify important aspects in the field that they feel need further critical review and deliberative discussion.
-Students and instructor jointly identify course topics, review current research and literature, conduct action research and exchange findings through a variety of formal and informal presentations.
+Literacy specialist candidates complete a master’s project and exchange findings in the context of current research and course topics.
 Fall only.